From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Institutional Background and Related Literature

 In contrast to the binary treatment of Shariah compliance, the ESG and ethical-investing literature has, from the outset, treated non-pecuniary attributes as continuous scores.
-ESG ratings from multiple providers, or bespoke scores constructed from underlying indicators, are used as characteristics in cross-section regressions, as factors in multi-factor models, and as tilting variables in portfolio optimisation.
-Meta-analyses by \citet{FriedeBuschBassen2015} and related surveys conclude that the vast majority of studies find a non-negative relation between ESG performance and financial performance, with many documenting a positive association.

-\citet{KhanSerafeimYoon2016} introduce the notion of materiality by linking sustainability topics to industry-specific materiality maps and show that performance on financially material ESG issues is associated with higher future returns, while performance on immaterial issues is not.
-Subsequent work examines whether ESG factors are priced and whether they improve the explanation of the cross-section of expected returns.
-Recent studies employ high-dimensional factor models and machine-learning methods, finding that ESG and environmental factors can have explanatory power, although the evidence on whether they command a distinct risk premium is mixed.\citep[e.g.][]{PastorStambaughTaylor2021,PedersenFitzgibbonsPomorski2021,Andersson2022}

-A parallel strand looks at ESG momentum and dynamics.
-Papers such as \citet{EscobarSaldivar2025} show that changes in ESG scores are related to both returns and volatility and that ESG momentum can be associated with outperformance or lower risk.
-At the portfolio level, many studies analyse the trade-off between ESG intensity, tracking error, and performance, often finding that high-ESG portfolios have somewhat lower expected returns but also lower risk, or that ESG integration yields risk-adjusted performance comparable to conventional benchmarks.\citep[e.g.][]{GibsonBrandon2019,BerkVanBinsbergen2021}

-Three methodological features of this literature are relevant for Islamic finance.
-First, ESG attributes are measured on continuous scales, allowing flexible transformations, weighting schemes, and aggregation across dimensions.
-Second, these continuous measures are integrated into both portfolio construction and asset-pricing models, providing a natural way to trace out frontiers between ethical intensity and financial metrics.
-Third, the literature explicitly recognises heterogeneity across rating providers and the possibility of ``ESG disagreement'' and studies how such heterogeneity affects asset pricing and trading, parallels that resonate with the multiplicity of Shariah standards.\citep[e.g.][]{BergKohlKrigl2019,ChristensenSerafeim2022}
+Meta-analyses such as \citet{FriedeBusch2015} find that roughly 90\% of more than 2,000 studies report a non-negative relation between ESG and financial performance. \citet{KhanSerafeim2016} introduce the notion of materiality, showing that performance on financially material ESG issues is associated with higher risk-adjusted returns.
+Recent studies embed ESG scores in equilibrium asset-pricing models \citep{PastorStambaugh2021} and trace out ESG-efficient frontiers \citep{PedersenFitzgibbons2021,SteuerUtz2023}.

+A critical parallel to our work is the literature on ESG rating disagreement. \citet{BergKolbel2022} show that ESG ratings from six major providers have average pairwise correlations of only 0.54, and that this divergence has consequences for portfolio construction and price discovery. \citet{AvramovCheng2022} demonstrate that ESG rating uncertainty reduces the implementable Sharpe ratio of sustainable portfolios. \citet{ChibaneJoubrel2024} find that portfolios constructed from noisy ESG ratings are ``neither green nor efficient.'' \citet{GibsonBrandon2021} show that rating disagreement itself is priced: stocks with high disagreement earn higher returns, consistent with investors demanding compensation for ambiguity.